 Select theMargin%Metric, opening the pane of aggregator options beneath.

-Under OTHER DIMENSIONS > 1 non-Calendar Dimension, select Advanced aggregator from the drop-down.
+Under Month, select Advanced aggregator from the drop-down.

 In Calculation, select Growth.